expo/expo/docs/pages/development/getting-started.md

 title: Getting Started
 ---

-import ImageSpotlight from '~/components/plugins/ImageSpotlight' import TerminalBlock from '~/components/plugins/TerminalBlock';
+import ImageSpotlight from '~/components/plugins/ImageSpotlight';
 import SnackInline from '~/components/plugins/SnackInline';
 import { Tab, Tabs } from '~/components/plugins/Tabs';
+import { Terminal } from '~/ui/components/Snippet';

 Development builds of your app are Debug builds of your project that include the [`expo-dev-client`](https://www.npmjs.com/package/expo-dev-client) library, which allows you to develop and debug projects from expo-cli or a compatible server.